Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: One-sided low-rank kernel matrix approximation

 \subsection{Algorithm}

 The one-sided approximation method consists of two stages.
-In the first stage, a subset $S_2$ of $Y$ is selected using a linear complexity geometric selection scheme (Section \ref{sec:intro}).
-In the second stage, interpolative decomposition (ID) \cite{ID2005} is applied on $K_{XS_2}$ to obtain the desired approximation \eqref{eq:1sided}.
-The ID property is stated in Proposition \ref{prop:SRRQR}.
-The ID in Proposition \ref{prop:SRRQR} can be computed in $O(r^2n)$ complexity for a $n\times r$ matrix with exact rank $r$.
+In the first stage, a subset $S_2\subseteq Y$ is selected using a linear complexity geometric selection scheme (Section \ref{sec:intro}).
+In the second stage, \cdf{ we compute the interpolative decomposition in \eqref{eq:1sided} via applying SRRQR\cite{rrqr96} to guarantee the maximum norm of the column basis matrix is bounded by a prescribed number $s>1$.
+More precisely, we apply SRRQR to the ``short'' matrix $K_{X S_2}^T$ and then transpose the output to obtain $K_{X S_2} = P K_{\mathcal{I}_1 S_2}$, with $\mathcal{I}_1\subseteq X$, $P$ a permutation matrix and $||G||_{\max}\leq s$.
+See Corollary \ref{cor:ID} for a more detailed discussion. }

-\begin{proposition}[Interpolative decomposition] Let $M$ be an $n$-by-$r$ matrix with rank $r$.
-The interpolative decomposition yields the factorization $M = P M_1$, where $P$ is a permutation matrix, $I$ is an identity matrix, $M_1$ is the matrix that consists of the first $r$ rows of $P^T M$, and $\norm{G}_{\max}\leq s$.
-Here $s>1$ is a user-specified constant. \end{proposition}

 The full one-sided compression algorithm is summarized in Algorithm \ref{alg:fac1}.
-Notice that in Step 2 of Algorithm \ref{alg:fac1}, ID is only used to obtain a stable factorization of $K_{XS_2}$ and thus \emph{no} approximation error is introduced.
+Notice that in Step 2 of Algorithm \ref{alg:fac1}, SRRQR is only used to obtain a stable factorization of $K_{XS_2}$ and thus \emph{no} approximation error is introduced.

-Compared to purely algebraic methods such as LU, QR, rank-revealing QR, and SVD decompositions, Algorithm \ref{alg:fac1} does not access the full kernel matrix and scales linearly with respect to the data size.
+Compared to purely algebraic methods such as LU, QR, rank-revealing QR, and SVD decompositions, Algorithm \ref{alg:fac1} does not access the full kernel matrix and scales linearly or nearly linearly with respect to the data size.
 Compared to the proxy point methods \cite{Gillman2012,xing2020interpolative}, hybrid cross approximation \cite{HCA2005}, Algorithm \ref{alg:fac1} does not require the evaluation of the kernel function outside the given dataset (where the function may not necessarily be defined) and is able to scale to high dimensions.
 In terms of numerical stability, Algorithm \ref{alg:fac1} leverages the robustness of algebraic methods to obtain a stable factorization compared to the two-sided approximation.
 As we shall see in Section \ref{sec:test}, despite being more stable and more general, the error-time trade-off of the proposed method can be noticeably better than that of existing methods.